Course

 Ask yourself...

-1. Are there any changes you can make in your current practice to help you or the staff develop new habits that protect against adenovirus infections?
+1. Can you make any changes in your current practice to help you or the staff develop new habits that protect against adenovirus infections?

 Diagnosis, Testing, and Complications of Adenovirus Infections

-Healthcare providers must recognize that upper and lower respiratory infections (i.e. pnuemonia) and conjunctivas are the most common adenovirus-associated illness for children, especially in those six months to two years of age who participate in daycare.
+Healthcare providers must recognize that upper and lower respiratory infections (i.e., pneumonia) and conjunctivas are the most common adenovirus-associated illnesses for children, especially those six months to two years of age who participate in daycare.
 Respiratory symptoms occur most often in the late winter, spring, and early summer and may start two to 14 days after exposure.
-Symptoms of respiratory infections include a runny nose, sore throat, fever, cough, swollen lymph nodes, headache, and pink eye (5).
+Symptoms of respiratory infections include a runny nose, sore throat, fever, cough, swollen lymph nodes, headache, and pink eye (8).

-Gastrointestinal illnesses are most common in children under five years of age and can start three to ten days after exposure.
-Symptoms of digestive tract infections include watery diarrhea that starts suddenly, fever, belly pain, and vomiting (5).
+Gastrointestinal illnesses are most common in children under five and can start three to ten days after exposure.
+Symptoms of digestive tract infections include watery diarrhea that begins suddenly, fever, belly pain, and vomiting (8).

-Healthcare providers must educate parents and children on serious symptoms that may require a call or visit to the doctor; these include:
+Healthcare providers must educate parents and children on severe symptoms that may require a call or visit to the doctor; these include:

-• A fever that doesn’t go away in few days.
+• A fever that doesn’t go away in a few days.

-• Dehydration, for infants; fewer tears and fewer wet diapers.
+• Dehydration, for infants, means fewer tears and fewer wet diapers.

 • More severe complications include: